Home - Starkman P.C. Home - Hippo Articles Tax Humor Tax Court exam About us Contact us

 Enron: The Musical

 This unlikely title opened to great critical acclaim on London's West End in November 2009 singing about greed, fear, joy, hope and money.
 It's complete with lightsaber dances and dinosaurs.
-In April, it's opening on Broadway.
-Columbia Pictures has already signed the movie rights.
+Columbia Pictures signed the movie rights.
+In April 2010, it opened on Broadway and received four Tony Award nominations.
+It closed after just 15 performances with a loss of $4 million — a lot less than the $11 billion lost by the real Enron.

 IRS Gets Al Capone